UDES-Universidad/DragonScript/Docs/docs.md

 ### Add routes

-With a **Rauter** class you can create a new routes and get an absolute path from a resource by its name.
+With a **Rauter** class you can create a new routes and get and absolute path from a resource by its name.

 To create a single route: